 The created purchase order looks like this:

-Add new product line: The product in question has not been established in Netvisor's product register.
+Add new product row: The product in question has not been established in Netvisor's product register.
 In this case, the information must be entered manually, and the price information must also be defined manually.
 This does not make a stock entry in the background because the product does not exist.

-Add/update supplier procurement information: Procurement information can be left unupdated if necessary by turning off the button.
+Add/update vendor procurement information: Procurement information can be left unupdated if necessary by turning off the button.
 If procurement information update is on, you can manually change the unit price on the purchase order, and this will update the price field in the procurement information of the product in question.
-For this to work, the product must exist, and procurement information must be made on the product card for the supplier in question.
+For this to work, the product must exist, and procurement information must be made on the product card for the vendor in question.

 The purchase order can be approved by pressing the approve order button.
 This requires the right to approve the purchase order from the accounts rights.
 Next to the approve order button is a downward triangle, from which you can select approve and proceed to send the order or approve and proceed to print the order.
 Just approval moves the purchase order from procurement proposal to approved status.
 If sending is done at the same time, the purchase order goes to undelivered status.